mailcow/mailcow-dockerized/docs/index.md

 - imapsync to migrate or pull remote mailboxes regularly
 - TFA: Yubi OTP and U2F USB (Google Chrome and derivates only)
 - Add domains, mailboxes, aliases, domain aliases and SOGo resources
+- Add whitelisted hosts to forward mail to mailcow

 *[Looking for a farm to host your cow?](https://www.servercow.de)*